Saluev/python-liborigin2/README.md

 Python Usage
 ---------------------------------------------------------------------------

+In your script, import the path to the `liborigin.pyx` package using your favorite method (see https://fortierq.github.io/python-import/).

-To get Origin project contents, simply use
+To import the content of an Origin project `.opj`, simply type:

 ```python
 import liborigin